mozilla-l10n/localizer-documentation/src/products/mozilla_org/testing.md

 * Not all links take you to a site that’s localizable for all locales.
 * Not all products are offered in your locale.
 * Brand and product names must remain unchanged.

-## Fixing issues in pages  still using .lang format

-Migration of all the pages from .lang to Fluent will take some time to complete.
-The pages in the old format are disabled on Pontoon.
-Unless there is a glaring mistake or a serious layout issue in localized content, please refrain from making change requests.
-If changes are indeed needed, here are the steps to get it fixed.
-If it is brand or product name related correction, please wait until the page is migrated.

-### Fixing it through GitHub

-* Search in https://transvision.mozfr.org/ for the string or part of the string to correct.
-Make sure to select `mozilla.org` as the repository.
-* Locate the file name where the string comes from.
-* Click on the `Source` link under the localized term in the target language column.
-* Create a PR and invite a peer to review and approve the suggestion.
-* Once the PR is approved, the l10n PM in charge will merge the PR to master.

-### Reporting it through Bugzilla

-* File a bug in [Bugzilla](https://bugzilla.mozilla.org/enter_bug.cgi?product=Mozilla%20Localizations) and select your locale.
-* Search by selecting the mozilla.org repository in https://transvision.mozfr.org/ for the string or part of the string to correct.
-* Locate the file name where the string comes from, and state the file name in the bug.
-* Provide the current string along with suggested correction.
-Preferably, the suggested changes ha gone through peer review and approval.
-* Add the l10n PM in charge for NI to have the change made in [mozilla.org legacy repo](https://github.com/mozilla-l10n/www.mozilla.org).
-* Confirm the correction on production.
-Close the bug.